 So why SHOULD we worry about giving everyone higher incomes if that will not make them any happier?
 The simple answer: "Because almost everybody WANTS higher incomes" does not seem to have occurred to everybody yet.
 They seem to think that if money will not necessarily make you happy then governments should not bother with efforts to get more of it to you.
 But satisfaction, comfort, convenience, leisure options, security etc are not the same as happiness.
 The strongest external influence on how happy you are is probably your relationships with others.
 Given satisfaction with your relationships, you will probably remain roughly as happy through a wide range of incomes.
 But you will still want more of the things that money can buy if you can get them.
 So you will still say "Yes, please" to the possibility of more money.

-There is a reply to Gittins on the economic issues here but it should also be noted that money does appear to have SOME influence.
+There is a reply to Gittins on the economic issues here under the title "Green economic blueprint is a recipe for tyranny" but it should also be noted that money does appear to have SOME influence.
 As this article reports: "A new survey of national wellbeing has found the people happiest about their lives are those earning more than $150,000 a year.
 Those least happy earn less than $15,000 a year".
 We must again be careful about making causal influences there, however.
 That happier people are more economically successful seems highly reasonable in view of the role that personal relationships can have in ecopnomic success.

 But this article also tends to show that there are ways in which money can buy happiness: "Two studies released yesterday shed new light on the importance of economic circumstances, and undermine earlier findings that poor people are just as happy as the rich.
 Money doesn't buy Happiness - or Does It? by the Melbourne Institute of Applied Economic and Social Research, at Melbourne University, shows that when wealth - not just income - is measured, the rich are indeed happier than the poor.
 Earlier research that focused only on income found very little difference in the reported happiness of high-income and low-income people.
 Mark Wooden, the study's co-author, said: "This has led some people to say money is not that important, relative to other things."
 However, when people's assets were taken into account - the value of their houses, cars, art works, even stamp collection - a different picture emerged."